Compare Merchant Cash Advance Quotes

 1. Businesses with high credit card transactions

-Businesses that process a significant volume of credit card transactions are well-suited for MCAs because the repayments are directly linked to the sales of credit cards.
+Businesses that process a significant volume of credit card transactions are well-suited for MCAs because the repayments are directly linked to the volume of card transactions.
 This includes businesses like restaurants, retail stores and even online businesses.

 2. Businesses in need of quick cash